More than 470 protesters arrested in Ecuador over fuel prices | DW | 07.10.2019

-Violent protests across Ecuador kicked off after the government announced the elimination of 40-year-old fuel subsidies.
-Hundreds of protesters over five days were arrested as police struggle to quell the unrest.
+Violent protests erupted across Ecuador after the government announced the elimination of 40-year-old fuel subsidies.
+Hundreds of protesters have been arrested in five days as police struggle to quell the unrest.

+Protesters in Ecuador are demanding President Moreno overturn the elimination of 40-year-old fuel subsidies

-Monday marked the fifth consecutive day of protests over the elimination of fuel subsidies, with indigenous groups and others blocking roads as well as looting.
+Monday marked the fifth consecutive day of protests over the elimination of fuel subsidies, with indigenous groups and others blocking roads and engaging in looting.

-President Lenin Moreno has insisted he will not back down on the subsidy cuts nor tolerate disorder.
-The Ecuadorian leader canceled a planned visit to Germany between October 8-10 due to "uncontrolled" protests.
+President Lenin Moreno has insisted he will not back down on the lifting of the subsidies nor tolerate disorder.
+The Ecuadorian leader canceled a planned visit to Germany on October 8-10 due to "uncontrolled" protests.

 "It's one thing to protest, demonstrate or march, but these are completely different to the anarchic and criminal events that we witness here," said a government spokesperson.
 The spokesperson added that the government intends to use police and the military to stop the chaos.